ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 : A statement that represents a (sub-)set of Claims that can be created by an Attester.
 Claim Selections can act as filters that can specify the exact set of Claims to be included in Evidence.
 An Attester MAY decide whether or not to provide all Claims as requested via a Claim Selection.

-Attestation Evidence ('signedAttestationEvidence'):
+Evidence ('signedAttestationEvidence'):

 : *mandatory*

-: Evidence consists of an Authentication Secret ID that identifies an Authentication Secret, the Attester Identity, Claims, and a Handle.
+: Evidence consists of an Authentication Secret ID that identifies an Authentication Secret in a single Attesting Environment, the Attester Identity, Claims, and a Handle.
 Attestation Evidence MUST cryptographically bind all of these information elements.
 The Evidence MUST be protected via the Authentication Secret.
 The Authentication Secret MUST be trusted by the Verifier as authoritative.

 Attestation Result ('attestationResult'):